-Following a spring 2020 pilot program funded by Guardian Life, we are currently planning and fundraising for the roll out of a philanthropy curriculum in local middle schools and high schools.
+Following a spring 2020 pilot program funded by Guardian Life Insurance Co., we are currently planning and fundraising for the roll out of a philanthropy curriculum in local middle schools and high schools.
 Customized lesson structures that tie into core curriculum requirements are supported by teachers and administrators.
 Students use the NPC’s Giving Back guide as a tool to identify nonprofits to assist.
 In our model, each student is empowered with a stipend of $100 to give to one or more nonprofits of their choosing.
 Students pool their money, research nonprofits and make presentations to each other, and ultimately vote on one or more nonprofit recipients.

 PILOT PHILANTHROPY PROGRAM SUCCESSFULLY COMPLETED AT REID MIDDLE SCHOOL